andrey-val-rodin/BleCommands/Docs/BLE Transport.md

 A peripheral that sends arbitrary binary fragments or splits UTF-8 sequences across notifications is not compatible with the text transport implemented by `BleCommands`.

+## Command responses and timeouts
+`SendCommandAsync` matches responses to commands by arrival order.
+The transport does not provide correlation IDs.

+If a command times out or is cancelled, the command may still be processed by the device and its response may arrive later.
+A delayed response can then be returned by the next `SendCommandAsync` call, where it cannot be distinguished from that call's actual response.

+Set `ResponseTimeout` with sufficient margin for the device and communication conditions.
+If reliable request/response matching is required, include a unique command identifier in the application protocol and validate it in each response.